DBBrowne/ga-sei-projectone/readme.md

 As all JavaScript will be in a single file, code order is not entirely optimal for readability to ensure correct initialisation order.

 [Github Projects Beta](https://github.com/users/DBBrowne/projects/1) provided a framework to assemble a Kanban style board of issues, broken down into the smallest possible steps, to ensure a working MVP was released asap.
-Github issues provided an organised place to include pseudocode where a possible solutions occurred to problems that were not yet prioritised.
+Github issues provided an organised place to include pseudocode where possible solutions occurred to problems that were not yet prioritised.

-### Wireframes:
+### Wireframes
 Designed with mobile in mind, the original design required little more than a max-width media query to switch the main Section flex direction to column to achieve a functional mobile view.

 |MVP - 1 player desktop Tetris| 1 player mobile view|multi-player desktop view|